GULPF/tiny_sqlite/README.md

 # tiny_sqlite
-A thin SQLite wrapper for Nim
+A thin SQLite wrapper for Nim.